ev14photo/AJAXTerminologyServerClient/README.md

  # AJAX Server

- The executable server (search.php) must be in the root directory with de actual configuration.
-You can place it wherever you want changing the path in the AJAX call in snowstorm_client.js (line 19).
+ The executable server (search.php) is in the root directory with de actual configuration.
+You can place it wherever you want changing the path in the AJAX call in file js/snowstorm_client.js (line 19).

  				$.ajax( {
 					type: 'POST',